bradgough/labs/HYCU/hycu_lab.rst

 4. Once configured, and confirmed, wait a minute for the console to save its settings, and initialize completely.

- .. note :: Write down the URL you will use to access the HYCU UI**. ( Picture 7 )
+ .. note :: Write down the URL you will use to access the HYCU UI**.
 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image7.png

 EXERCISE 3 - ADD CLUSTER